zzzprojects/learn-orm/tutorials/csharp-tutorial/exception-handling.md

  - In C#, both catch and finally blocks are optional.
  - The try block can exist either with one or more catch blocks or a finally block or with both catch and finally blocks.
- - If there is no exception occurred inside the try block, the control directly transfers to the `finally` block.
+ - If no exception occurred inside the try block, the control directly transfers to the `finally` block.
- - We can say that the statements inside the `finally` block are executed always.
+ - We can say that the statements inside the `finally` block are always executed.

 In the following example, we have several statements in a `try` block.
 If an exception occurs inside a try block, then the program will jump to the catch block.
 Inside a catch block, we display a message to instruct the user about the error, and in the finally block we will display a message.